32nd Tour of Slovenia June 17th - June 21st 2026

 Trivia

-• Adria Mobil cyclist Radoslav Rogina collected the most appearances in the Po Sloveniji race, who competed in the race between 1998 and 2019 as many as 20 times for five different teams and in 2013 he also won.
+• The cyclist with the most appearances in the Tour of Slovenia is Adria Mobil's Radoslav Rogina, who competed in the race 20 times between 1998 and 2019 for five different teams, and also won in 2013.

-• Among Slovenian cyclists, Jure Golčer is the record holder in the number of performances with 14 appearances and twice won in 2006 and 2008.
+• Among Slovenian cyclists, the record holder for the number of appearances is Jure Golčer with 14 starts; he can also boast wins in 2006 and 2008.